SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Aqara-Magic-Cube-T1-Pro-CTP-R01-Xiaomi-Lumi.md

 #### 🍊 There is a set of 6 + 3 actions that will trigger on specific actions on *ANY* side that are listed as **Group 2 🍊**

-#### 🍐 There is a set of 30 + 30 event functions that will trigger on cube flips to & from specific sides that are listed as **Group 3 🍐**
+#### 🍐 There is a set of 30 + 30 actions that will trigger on cube flips to & from specific sides that are listed as **Group 3 🍐**

-#### 🍩 There are 4 actions (shake and throw for each mode) that only occur once in each mode and are OK to be combined with any other group in that mode. 🍩
+#### 🍩 There are 5 actions (shake & throw for each mode & hold in scene mode) that only occur once in each mode & are OK to be combined with any other group in that mode. 🍩

 #### NOTICE: This cube *can* be triggered 118+ ways, but only 58+ are unique.